Four family members killed in Wisconsin plane crash

 A small airplane crashed in southern Wisconsin on Sunday near a municipal airport, killing all four aboard, officials said Monday.

-Green County Sheriff Mark Rohloff said the aircraft had been piloted by a woman with her two teenage grandchildren, a 17-year-old girl and a 13-year-old boy, and their mother on board, according to NBC's affiliate in Eau Claire, Wisconsin, WEAU 13.
+Green County Sheriff Mark Rohloff said the aircraft had been piloted by a woman with her two teenage grandchildren, a 17-year-old girl and a 13-year-old boy, and their mother on board, according to NBC's affiliate in Eau Claire, Wisconsin, WEAU.

+Green County Coroner Jody Makos on Monday identified the victims as the pilot, Colleen Deininger, 81; her daughter, Melissa Deininger-Dickman, 53; and the two grandchildren, Emmarose Dickman, 17, and Alex Dickman, 13, all of Kenosha, Wisconsin.

 A witness in Monroe heard the single-engine Cessna 182T lose power and saw the plane descending with flames coming from the aircraft, WEAU said.